 The scheduling page provides you with tools to quickly find relevant shifts and maintain clear visibility across different time periods by using these features:

-Month navigation controls allow you to move forward or backward in time within the calendar.
-This makes it easy to review past schedules, monitor current planning, or prepare and validate upcoming shifts in advance.
+Month navigation controls allow you to move forward or backward within the calendar.
+This makes it easy to review past schedules, monitor current planning, or prepare upcoming shifts in advance.

-Filters let you refine the shifts displayed on the calendar based on specific criteria, such as assigned drivers, vehicles, and shift tags.
-This helps you focus only on the relevant shifts and quickly find what you’re looking for without scanning the entire calendar.
+Filters allow you to refine the shifts displayed on the calendar based on specific criteria, such as assigned drivers, vehicles, or shift tags.
+This helps you focus on relevant shifts and quickly find what you’re looking for without scanning the entire calendar.

 Related Articles